gsominsk/jina-qdrant-embedder/memory-bank/activeContext.md

 **Open Questions/Issues:**
 - Does the Docker-based CPU version still work after refactoring to lifespan and other changes?
 - Any breaking changes in API compatibility?
+[2025-09-23 21:51:00] - **Recent Changes:** Updated hotkey for "local logs" from Cmd+Shift+4 to Cmd+Shift+L in keybindings.json, tasks.json (help screen), and README.md to avoid conflicts and improve usability.
+All references synchronized.